mauro-andre/CuboMX/README.md

 -   `async .prepend(itemData)`: Adds a new item to the beginning of the list.
 The promise resolves with the new item proxy.
 -   `async .insert(itemData, index)`: Inserts a new item at a specific index.
 The promise resolves with the new item proxy.
 -   `async .delete(index)`: Removes the item at the specified index.
 The promise resolves with the item proxy that was just removed.
+-   `async .remove(item)`: Removes a specific item by its object reference.
+This is often more convenient than `delete(index)`.
+The promise resolves with the item proxy that was just removed.
 -   `async .clear()`: Removes all items from the list.
 The promise resolves when the operation is complete.

 **Example: A Simple To-Do List with `async/await`**